Endoscopy can be more accurate than X-ray films.

 Certain areas of your digestive tract, such as your small intestine, are much harder to reach with traditional endoscopy procedures.
 That’s where capsule endoscopy comes in.

-During a capsule endoscopy, your physician will take pictures of your digestive tract using a tiny wireless camera that sits inside an easy-to-swallow, vitamin-sized capsule.
+During a capsule endoscopy, your gastroenterologist will take pictures of your digestive tract using a tiny wireless camera that sits inside an easy-to-swallow, vitamin-sized capsule.
 As the capsule travels through your digestive tract, thousands of pictures are taken and transmitted to a recorder worn on a belt around your waist.

 Capsule endoscopy is often recommended to: